lry127/SecureNetworkMessaging/README.md

 4. Run the server first and then run the client.

+   You'll need to build the jni crypto library project first to run the java program.
+For more information, check out the [jni project](https://github.com/lry127/secure_network_messaging_crypto_lib).

+   After a successful build, follow instruction in `src/main/java/us/leaf3stones/snm/crypto/CustomNativeLibInit.java` and modify that file.

-   the client will print `response: hi, SecureNetworkMessaging!` in the console and exit.
+   The client will print `response: hi, SecureNetworkMessaging!` in the console and exit if everything is up.
+You can find the source code in `src/main/java/us/leaf3stones/snm/demo`

 5. Congrats!